 As a surgeon, Kimberley has dealt with a lot of blood, but in Michael’s case she felt helpless: “I watched this thing just expand.
 I’ve never seen anything like it.”
 He was rushed to the emergency room and hospitalized for eight days with a severe coagulopathy (bleeding).

 Undergoing many tests, the doctors did an MRI.
 After receiving the MRI results Kimberley and her husband learned that their son was likely suffering from some form of lymphangiomatosis, a term neither of them, even as doctors, had ever heard before.
 They Googled the term and their lives changed from that moment.

 Grateful to be in the medical field, Kimberley began reaching out to all of her colleagues and researchers all over the world to find an answer.
 The family traveled to Boston Children’s Hospital to meet with Dr. Denise Adams who diagnosed Michael with kaposiform lymphangiomatosis, or KLA.

-First described in 2014, KLA is an ultra-rare condition in which lymphatic vessels become tangled and cause damage to surrounding tissues, bones and organs.
+First described in 2014, KLA is an ultra rare condition in which lymphatic vessels develop atypically and can invade and cause damage to surrounding tissues, bones and organs.
 KLA falls under the umbrella of complex lymphatic anomalies, or CLAs.
 As Kimberley describes, KLA is a “somatic mutation, which means not every cell is affected.”
 This results in patients having a variety of different presentations and symptoms, which makes the condition even more difficult to diagnose.

 While KLA has no treatment or cure, meeting Dr. Adams changed the course of Michael’s life.
 “She gave me a list of doctors, scientists, and people I might need along the way.
 That was the power of one to me.
 [Michael] brought all these people together,” Kimberley reflects.